Adam Dźwigała: Club career

 He joined 2.
 Bundesliga club FC St. Pauli as a free agent in December 2020 after trialling with the club.
+He played his first match for St. Pauli on 3 January 2021 against Greuther Fürth.
+In the 2023–24 season, he won the 2.
+Bundesliga title and was promoted to the Bundesliga with the club.

 International career

-Between 2012 and 2015 Adam Dźwigała represented Poland at the youth levels.
+Between 2012 and 2015, Dźwigała represented Poland at the youth levels.

-In August 2018 Dźwigała was called up for the Poland national football team for the following matches in September against Italy in the 2018–19 UEFA Nations League season and against the Republic of Ireland, a friendly match.
+In August 2018, Dźwigała was called up for the Poland national team for two matches against Italy and Ireland, but did not make an appearance in either game.